 Top-dress raised beds with soil and add winter mulch

 I’ll replenish my raised beds with any garden soil or compost I have leftover in bags.
 This is a great time to top-dress your raised beds with compost so that they’re ready for early-spring planting.
 (Also, see “Leaves” above.)
 And I add a layer of straw in the raised bed where my garlic crop is planted.

-Plant supports, lawn gnomes, etc.
+Put your plant supports, lawn gnomes, etc. away

 I pull out plant supports and wipe them clean and stack them for next year.
 I’ll keep the ones I want for early-spring crops, like peas, close at hand (i.e. not behind the lawn furniture in the shed), so I can grab them early in the season.
 And my second admission of this post.
 I have a lawn gnome.
 Just one.
 It was a joke gift for my husband and his name is Hurley.
 He lives in my shed in the winter.

 I have my row cover hoops and floating row cover handy, as well, in the late fall and early spring.
 At this time of year I’m protecting crops that are still somewhat producing to extend the season as long as possible, and in the spring I’m protecting precious young seedlings from sudden cold snaps.